 Why?
 To carry their drains and tubes after breast surgery – it’s a great way to disguise them so you can get out and about.

-Host a lunch/dinner with close friends before the first chemo.
+Host a lunch/dinner with close friends before the first chemo or surgery.

 It’s such a great feeling to see everyone before you begin treatment.
 Knowing they’re all in your corner cheering you on is really encouraging.